renjithsraj/paywix_ecommerce/README.md

-# eCommerce🛒
+# Paywix Ecommerce
-This is a fully functional eCommerce website with a beautiful user interface and backend functionalities.
+This is a project to demonstrate the usage of `paywix` payment gateway wrapper

 ## Features
 - User and guest checkout capabilities.